FILM: Following Instructions in Language with Modular Methods: Methods

 \subsection{Semantic Mapping Module}

 We designed the semantic mapping module (Appendix A.2) with inspirations from prior work \citep{chaplot2020object}.
-Egocentric RGB is first processed into depth map and instance segmentation, with MaskRCNN \citep{he2017mask} (and its implementation by \citet{shridhar2020alfworld}) and the depth prediction method of \citet{blukis2021persistent}; details of the training are explained in Section 5~\footnote{We use the publicly release code of \citet{shridhar2020alfworld} for instance segmentation.
-We thank the authors of \citet{blukis2021persistent} for sharing their code with us for depth prediction.}.
+Egocentric RGB is first processed into depth map and instance segmentation, with MaskRCNN \citep{he2017mask} (and its implementation by \citet{shridhar2020alfworld}) and the depth prediction method of \citet{blukis2021persistent}; details of the training are explained in Section 5 \footnote{We use the publicly released code of \citet{shridhar2020alfworld, blukis2021persistent}.} .
 These pre-trained, off-the-shelf models were finetuned on the training scenes of ALFRED.
 Once processed, the depth observation is transformed to a point cloud, of which each point is associated with the predicted semantic categories.
 Finally, the point cloud is binned into a voxel representation; this summed over height is the semantic map.
 The map is locally updated and aggregated over time.

-The resulting semantic map is a $(C+2) \times M \times M$ binary grid, where $C$ is the number of object categories and each of the $M \times M$ cells represents a 5cm $\times$ 5cm space of the scene.
+The resulting semantic map is an allocentric $(C+2) \times M \times M$ binary grid, where $C$ is the number of object categories and each of the $M \times M$ cells represents a 5cm $\times$ 5cm space of the scene.
 The $C$ channels each represent whether a particular object of interest was observed; the two extra channels denote whether obstacle exists and whether exploration happened in a particular 5cm $\times$ 5cm space.
 Thus, the $C+2$ channels are a semantic/spatial summary of the corresponding space.
 We use $M=240$ (12 meters in the physical world) and $C=28 + (\text{number of additional subgoal objects in the current task})$. ``28'' is the number of ``receptacle'' objects (e.g. ``Table'', ``Bathtub''), which are usually large and easily detected; in the example of Fig.~\ref{fig:teaser}, there is one additional subgoal object (``Apple'').
+Please see Appendix A.2 on details of the dynamic handling of $C$.